 About the Community Response Fund

-Donors of the Nanaimo Foundation and the Tom Harris Community Foundation have contributed a total of $150,000 to launch the Community Response Fund and provide relief to the critical needs of our community during this unprecedented time.
+Donors of the Nanaimo Foundation and the Tom Harris Community Foundation contributed a total of $150,000 to launch the Community Response Fund on March 26th to provide relief to the critical needs of our community during this unprecedented time.

-The first phase of funding will provide grants to charities within the boundaries of School District 68 that work to address the following priority areas:
+The first phase of funding has provided grants to charities within the boundaries of School District 68 that work to address the following priority areas:

 • Food security among our vulnerable community members